ibm-s390-cloud/ocp-kvm-ipi-automation/docs/TROUBLESHOOTING.md

 Please note that the playbooks do implement a safeguard mechanism to ensure that under normal circumstances this libvirt incompatibility issue will not manifest itself.
 However depending on your actual KVM host configuration there's still the off chance for this to happen, hence it being mentioned here.

-### General OCP cluster bootstrapping issues
+### General RHOCP cluster bootstrapping issues

-The OCP cluster installation times out and you'll find an error message in the OCP cluster installation log file similar to this:
+The RHOCP cluster installation times out and you'll find an error message in the RHOCP cluster installation log file similar to this:

 ```text
 time="2022-02-23T09:11:17+01:00" level=debug msg="Still waiting for the Kubernetes API: Get \"https://api.perfocs1.lnxperf.boe:6443/version?timeout=32s\": dial tcp 192.168.126.13:6443: connect: connection refused"